 Sonam Lhosar never fails to deliver an attractive parade of cultural dances, customs and traditions.

-Sonam Lhosar is an important festival for the Tamang community in the country that marks the beginning of their new year.
-The name, ‘Lho’ and ‘Sar’ itself translates to the new year or fresh start, and the word ‘Sonam’ is referred to the Tamang people in Nepal, thus the name ‘Sonam Lhosar’.
+Sonam Lhosar is an important festival for the Tamang community in the country that marks the beginning of their New Year.
+The name, ‘Lho’ and ‘Sar’ itself translates to the new year or fresh start, and the word ‘Sonam’ is referred to Tamang people in Nepal, thus the name ‘Sonam Lhosar’.

 During this festival, people make it a point to clean their houses and vicinity to host routine pujas at home or even visit monasteries for blessings.
 The Lama and gurus gather, and dances are performed.